vikram216/Extended-Kalman-Filter/README.md

 # Results

+The results were visualized with [Sensor Fusion utilities](https://github.com/udacity/CarND-Mercedes-SF-Utilities).

 ## Visualisation

 The following graph compares real and estimated values for car coordinates using data provided by Udacity